MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-administrator-activities.md

 ### View and configure the properties for an activity

+To view and configure the properties for an activity, follow these steps:

 1. Double-click the activity.
 Alternatively, you can right-click the activity, and select **Properties**.
 2. View and configure the activity properties as needed.
 3. To save your configuration entries, select **Finish**.